From Standalone Concurrency to Distributed Systems

 |---|---|---|

-| Consistency model | Asynchronous replication, possible data loss | Consensus protocol (ZAB/Raft), strong consistency |
+| Consistency Model | Asynchronous replication, possible data loss | Consensus protocol (ZAB/Raft), strong consistency |

-| Lock safety | Relies on clocks, not safe enough | Consensus guarantee, can be paired with fencing token |
+| Lock Safety | Relies on clock, not safe enough | Consensus guarantee, can work with fencing token |

-| Performance | Extremely high (in-memory operations) | Relatively low (requires majority confirmation) |
+| Performance | Extremely high (memory operations) | Lower (requires majority confirmation) |

-| Operational complexity | Low | High (requires maintaining a consensus cluster) |
+| Operational Complexity | Low | High (need to maintain consensus cluster) |

-| Applicable scenarios | Efficiency-first (deduplication, rate limiting) | Correctness-first (finance, inventory) |
+| Applicable Scenarios | Efficiency first (prevent duplication, rate limiting) | Correctness first (finance, inventory) |

-Engineering Intuition Behind the CAP Theorem
+Engineering Intuition of the CAP Theorem

-What Are the Three Properties
+What are the Three Properties

-Why You Cannot Have All Three
+Why You Can't Have All Three

 Choosing Between CP and AP